 BMW just announced a partnership with Envision AESC to build battery electric vehicles (BEVs) in South Carolina.
 Of the $1,700,000,000 total investment, BMW has contributed $1,000,000,000 to ready Plant Spartanburg for the production influx of new BEVs.
 BMW Group Chairman of the Board of Management Oliver Zipse says, “For decades, Plant Spartanburg has been a cornerstone of the global success of the BMW Group.
 It is the home of the BMW X models that are so popular all over the world.
 Going forward, it will also be a major driver for our electrification strategy, and we will produce at least six fully electric BMW X models here by 2030.
 That means: The ‘Home of the X’ is also becoming the ‘Home of the Battery Electric Vehicle.’”

-Partner Envision AESC makes up the balance of the large investment, with $700,000,000 for a new battery-cell manufacturing plant in nearby Woodruff, South Carolina.
+Partner Envision AESC will supply battery cells from its facility in nearby Florence, South Carolina.
 Zipse adds, “In addition, we can showcase BMW Group’s ‘local for local’ principle: Our newly developed sixth generation battery cells, which were specifically designed for the next generation electric vehicles, will be sourced here in South Carolina—where X goes electric.”

 Plant Spartanburg has been producing BMWs for the past 28 years, and just celebrated its 6,000,000th vehicle produced.
 In addition to being known for rolling out BMWs X models, four M models and two plug-in hybrid models are manufactured at Plant Spartanburg.
 Don’t forget that the recently debuted hybrid-electric XM will start being produced there later this year as well.